Dragon1 Open Standard: Architecture Principles

 An architecture principle is the enforced way a concept, being part of an architecture (a total concept), works, producing results.

-A working mechanism is a part of a (conceptual) system, often consisting of a set of smaller parts, which perform a particular function.
-Freedom of movement and behavior is often constrained by the form of the parts.
+A working mechanism is a part of a (conceptual) system, often consisting of smaller parts that perform a particular function.
+The form of the parts often constrains freedom of movement and behavior.
 Think of your knee or a coffee machine.
-A working mechanism is a way to show a mechanism works or functions.
+A working mechanism is a way to show how a mechanism works or functions.

 A concept is defined in Dragon1 as an approach or idea abstracted from an implementation.
-A chair, a car, a workplace and artificial intelligence are all terms referring to concepts.
+A chair, a car, a workplace, and artificial intelligence refer to concepts.
 (If a concept is implemented into an organization, it is also a capability for that organization).
 A concept is a conceptual system.

-A principle and an architecture principle are also like a pattern.
-They are an arranged/fixed and/or repetitive configuration of elements.
+A principle and an architecture principle are like a pattern.
+They are an arranged/fixed and repetitive configuration of elements.

 A principle is wisdom or scientific knowledge that is captured.
-And by means of a principle statement that knowledge can be passed through to new generations.
+And using a principle statement that knowledge can be passed on to new generations.

-Knowledge is what we can measure, infer or demonstrate.
-If you can't measure, infer or demonstrate something, you don't know it.
+Knowledge is what we can measure, infer, or demonstrate.
+You don't know if you can't measure, infer, or demonstrate something.

-If someone claims a statement to be a principle statement, that person must be able to refer to literature, to measure, infer or demonstrate a working mechanism.
-If the person cannot do that, most likely the statement is not a principle statement but a general rule or guideline or desired future state of a system property.
+If someone claims a statement to be a principle statement, that person must be able to refer to the literature to measure, infer, or demonstrate a working mechanism.
+If the person cannot do that, most likely, the statement is not a principle statement but a general rule, guideline, or desired future state of a system property.

 The effective Single Source of Truth (SSOT) Principle